 Carbrook Ravine has a long hedgerow separating fields used for hay making.
 It is in variable condition along its length.
 The easternmost section of the hedge was laid in 2015.
 The majority of the hedge is mature and unmanaged, and in parts it is declining as bramble proliferates and some of the older hedgerow trees deteriorate.
-It is proposed to restore the hedgerow during the period of this management plan.
+Following guidance from hedgelink UK, it is proposed to restore the hedgerow during the period of this management plan.